Knowledge development and monitoring

 Deltafacts, knowledge conferences and knowledge network

 Delta Programme Knowledge Network

-The knowledge issues from the Knowledge Agenda are also incorporated into knowledge development programmes of bodies such as the Ministry of Infrastructure and Water Management, Rijkswaterstaat and the KNMI.
-The elaboration of the issues has already underpinned the new knowledge and innovation agenda, contracts commissioned by the Top Sector Water, and water-related and climate-related questions in the Blue Route of the National Science Agenda.
+he knowledge questions from the knowledge agenda are also included in the knowledge development programmes of, for example, the Ministry of Infrastructure and Water Management, Rijkswaterstaat and the KNMI.
+The elaboration of these questions has already resulted, for example, in the new knowledge and innovation agenda, contracts from the Water Top Sector and water- and climate-related questions in the Blue Route of the National Science Agenda.